tlspuffin/async-opcua/docs/design.md

 ### Machine generated types

-Machine generated types reside in `opcua-types/src/generated/types`.
+Machine generated types reside in `async-opcua-types/src/generated/types`.
 The `enums.rs` holds all of the enumerations.
 A special `src/impls.rs` contains additional hand written functions that are associated with types.

-All these are generated using `opcua-codegen`.
+All these are generated using `async-opcua-codegen`.
 The configuration used to generate the core namespace is found [here](../code_gen_config.yml).

 ## Handling OPC UA names in Rust